 Not sure how to initiate a steady cycle of feedback?
 Twitter may have the answer.
 The app’s customer feedback tool allows certain companies to start a dialogue with individual tweeters, asking them to engage in surveys and other satisfaction-measuring devices.
 The rich data culled from the results can give a stream of consistent, immediate feedback that can then be turned into a seamless part of any brand’s customer service process.

 Twitter’s feedback tool allows brands to get on their customers’ levels and gain the insights necessary to keep them loyal.
 Seek feedback early, then continue collecting and using it to openly modify your brand’s appeal, which will help you make genuine progress toward customer retention.

 - Drill to the core.

 Are you listening to the people who make up your key demographics?
 Don’t immediately say “yes.”
 The way you ask for information impacts the quality and accuracy of the feedback.

 When Disney wants to know about its target personas, for example, it institutes focus groups of preteens, toddlers, and elementary-aged students.
 Not only do Disney executives and marketers study the way the kids react to their products, but they also solicit opinions from even the youngest focus group members.
 Each experience allows them to get more personalized with their products and delivery mechanisms.

 Ideally, your relationship with customers should satisfy both your needs: You’ll have the loyalty you want, and they’ll get the solutions they deserve.
-Cultivate that two-way street by planting roots in a soil based on collaboration, mutual respect, and transparency.
-Then, sit back and enjoy the fruits of your labor.
+Cultivate that two-way street by planting roots in a soil-based on collaboration, mutual respect, and transparency.
+Then, sit back and enjoy the fruits of your labour.